• Skip to primary navigation

 Slow Cooker French Onion Beef Stew (GF) The secret ingredient is V8 juice!

-I grew up eating the best slow cooker beef stew ever.
+I grew up eating the best slow-cooker beef stew ever.
 No question.
-Unfortunately, it's not gluten free.
+Unfortunately, it's not gluten-free.
 I tried to adapt it, but it just wasn't the same.
 My mom (sharing my dilemma) sent me this yummy recipe.
-(It's still not as good as Mom's, but I'll keep trying!)
-This is one of those yummy recipes that just happens to also be gluten free.
+This is one of those yummy recipes that is naturally gluten-free.
 You don't need any fancy flours or ingredients.
-Now that I am loving my Instant Pot, I've added instructions for a pressure cooker as well.
+Now that I am addicted to my Instant Pot, I've also added instructions for a pressure cooker.

 • 2 lbs stew meat or chuck roast, cubed